nikolajo/ci-push/README.md

 <code>branch=master</code><br/>
 <code>path=Java/banking/BankProject/com/example/banking/MyBank.java</code><br/>
 The example here will then trigger all CI systems that are listening for events for branch master and paths matching part of Java/banking/BankProject/com/example/banking/MyBank.java<br/>
+For reference look at the <a href="VCS/Git/Windows/post-commit-event.cmd">Git hook Windows script</a> - it simply creates and copies a file to the Push Server file share<br/>
 <br/>
 <b>The http interface</b><br/>
 The http interface works by doing a http get on a specified URL.
 The URL is typically setup when the Push Server is installed.
-The default URL is http://&lt;IP of Push Server&gt;:8081/push?branch=&lt;branch&gt;&path=&lt;path&gt;, where &lt;branch&gt; is the branch that the file was commited on and &lt;path&gt; is the path of the commited file.<br/>
+The default URL is http://&lt;IP/DNS of Push Server&gt;:8081/push?branch=&lt;branch&gt;&path=&lt;path&gt;, where &lt;branch&gt; is the branch that the file was commited on and &lt;path&gt; is the path of the commited file.<br/>
 <br/>
 <b>The AMQP interface</b><br/>